Meta Title: Managing Joint Ventures in M&A at a High Scale

 So you have to structure around that, where you have a veterinarian own the actual legal entity that employs the veterinarians.
 And then you have some inner company agreements and things like that.
 Each of our acquisitions sits in its own LLC entity.

 We have to address complicated things in our operating agreements.
-It's one thing when you're negotiating an agreement, but you're also having to contemplate what's going to happen in the future as well, which is an unknown.
+It's one thing when you're negotiating an agreement, but you're also having to contemplate what's going to happen in the future as well, which is unknown.

 So it's really all defined out, based on what their EBITDA is at the time of exit.
 If they can grow their clinics, they're going to do better than they would if they don't grow the clinics.
 That's all laid out in the operating agreements.

-And it is things that we usually get involved with the other side's legal counsel on, and the veterinarians don't get too involved in it.
+And it is something that we usually get involved with the other side's legal counsel on, and the veterinarians don't get too involved in it.
 They want to know when they're going to get their money and when they'll get the next big check down the road.

-We set ours up purposely this way, because that way everyone controls their own destiny, right?
+We set ours up purposely this way because that way, everyone controls their own destiny, right?
 You get some people that want to rest on their low rolls and just let all their other partner clinics pick up the slack.

 Because at the end of the day, we're a people business.
 So we really want to make sure that the employees are comfortable because really nothing other than a name of who their payroll check is coming from.
 Nothing really changes on a day-to-day basis.

-Starting off, I think it's always that tough decision on spending all the money to invest in the infrastructure that you know, you're going to need at some point before you actually have the clinics under your umbrella and their profits and revenue to justify spending all that money.
+Starting off, I think it's always that tough decision on spending all the money to invest in the infrastructure that you know you're going to need at some point before you actually have the clinics under your umbrella and their profits and revenue to justify spending all that money.

 JV model's complex.
 There's a lot of cooks in the kitchen.
 You have a lot of interaction with your partners because they're co-owners of the business.
 An owner of a business acts a lot different than just an employee, as far as the information they want to see and their involvement in decision-making.

 It's a big leap of faith to go spend the money and then hope it works out.
-But luckily we've been successful and it's worked out for us.
+But luckily, we've been successful, and it's worked out for us.

-Sometimes it's changing a process, but if I say this is just a bandwidth issue, I just need another person that obviously a key time to add someone.
+Sometimes it's changing a process, but if I say this is just a bandwidth issue, I just need another person, which is obviously a key time to add someone.

 We need to add to this business segment or here's a new technology that you make the buy versus build decision.
-You don't really need a big team when you're opportunistically doing one or two deals a year.
+You don't need a big team when you're opportunistically doing one or two deals a year.

 So they have a lot of connections in the vet space and in working those connections, in addition to cold calling too, going off of lists of the veterinarians in their markets where they're the right size that we would like to approach.

 And then you'll see more traditional investment bankers get involved.
 So a lot of business brokers specialize in the space.
 So yeah, that's a deal source.
-Then you rely on your own team to go out there and source their own deals.
+Then you rely on your team to go out there and source their own deals.